Get the scoop on how locals enjoy eating, drinking, and being merry.

-The Lincolnville Museum and Cultural Center, on Martin Luther King Ave., presents the history of African Americans in St. Augustine.
-The St. Photios National Shrine contains a Minorcan museum and beautiful murals, and a lovely garden for special events.
+The Lincolnville Museum and Cultural Center, on Martin Luther King Ave., presents local African American history.
+The St. Photios National Shrine contains a Minorcan museum and beautiful murals, as well as a lovely garden for special events.
 It's easy to miss as it's located along the busiest area of St. George Street.
 Visit the Oldest House Museum on the south end of downtown and see what Spanish colonial life was like in St. Augustine.